04 October, 2024

 Selection on recent variants

 Here we examine the relative rate of spread of the different sublineages of SARS-CoV-2 currently circulating in Canada.
-Specifically, we determine if a new or emerging lineage has a selective advantage (s), and by how much, against a previously common reference lineage (broad scale (and in the Fastest Growing Lineages section): JN.1* and at the fine scale, against JN.1; see methods for more details about selection and how it is estimated).
+Specifically, we determine if a new or emerging lineage has a selective advantage (s), and by how much, against a previously common reference lineage (broad scale (and in the Fastest Growing Lineages section): KP.3* and at the fine scale, against KP.3.1.1; see methods for more details about selection and how it is estimated).

 Currently, the major group of SARS-CoV-2 lineages circulating are BA.2.86* variants, particularly JN.1 and its descendants.
 Thus, at the broad scale, we are currently track the frequencies of JN.1* descendants other than KP.3*, KP.3* descendants, XBB descendants and other BA.2 lineages (mainly BA.2.86 lineages not in JN.1*).